David J. Skandera, Ph. D.

 ABOUT

-I am a researcher and Assistant Professor of Strategic Management in the School of Business at Virginia Commonwealth University (VCU).
-I hold a Ph.D. in strategic management and entrepreneurship from the University of Central Florida, M.B.A. and M.S. degrees from the University of Massachusetts, and a B.A. in economics and management studies from St. Olaf College.
+I am a business scholar and assistant professor of strategic management in the School of Business at Virginia Commonwealth University (VCU).
+I hold a Ph.D. in strategic management from the University of Central Florida, a dual MBA-MS degree from the University of Massachusetts (Amherst), and a BA in economics and management studies from St. Olaf College.

 My research is at the forefront of establishing and advancing the portfolio-based view of Corporate Social Responsibility (CSR).
-My conceptual and empirical work specifically focuses on how CSR initiatives are inter- and intra-temporally connected within CSR portfolios, and how managers orchestrate CSR portfolios to maximize synergies among CSR initiatives.
-More generally, my work focuses on the role of business in society and I engage with theories that help explain how firms create societal and organizational value through CSR, including doughnut economics, institutional theory, resource-based theory, stakeholder theory, and moral philosophy.
-Complementing my conceptual and empirical research, I work to advance organizational research methods in ways that promote the interdependency between methodological practices and theoretical contributions.
+My conceptual and empirical work specifically focuses on how CSR initiatives are inter- and intra-temporally connected within CSR portfolios, and how managers orchestrate CSR portfolios to maximize synergies among CSR initiatives for organizational, stakeholder, and societal value creation.
+More broadly, my work focuses on the role of business in society and I engage with theories that help explain how firms create value through CSR, including doughnut economics, institutional theory, resource-based theory, stakeholder theory, and moral philosophy.
+Complementing my conceptual and empirical research, I work to advance organizational research methods in ways that promote the interdependency between empirical methods and contributions to management theory.

 Overall, I believe business can be a critical force for good in society, with the potential to have a significant positive impact on the social, environmental, and economic challenges humankind faces in the 21st century.
 Therefore, it is important for managers to understand how to efficiently use their resources in CSR portfolios and impact social and environmental issues in ways that are meaningful and economically sustainable.

-My work has been published in the Journal of Management and featured at a variety of industry and academic conferences.
-I also participate regularly as an expert panelist at industry and academic conferences, present my research to international audiences of business executives, and lead guest lectures on how managers can orchestrate portfolios of CSR initiatives.
-Aside from my research work, I serve as the chair of the communications committee of the AOM’s SIM division, and on the Editorial Review Board of the Journal of Management.
+My work has been published in globally recognized and leading journals, including the Academy of Management Review, Journal of Management, and Organizational Research Methods.
+To disseminate my research and maximize its impact, I participate often as an expert panelist at industry and academic conferences, present to international audiences of executives and researchers, and deliver guest lectures on how managers can orchestrate portfolios of CSR initiatives.
+Aside from my research endeavors, I serve as the elected chair of the Communications Committee of the AOM’s SIM division, as well as on the Editorial Review Board of the Journal of Management.

 CORE RESEARCH INTERESTS